Asset Classes in ABF

 - More traditional credit risk profile

-Key Players & Securitization Activity
+Key Players & Securitisation Activity

 Klarna